moh682/bpmn_assignment/README.md

 If a shit word was provided.
 Go to the following page http://localhost:8080/camunda/app/tasklist/ and review the input that was saved. click approve and save and see your shit inside the listener terminal.

 Congratz it work.

+### Context

+Where does this come to context with our exam project?
+Our exam project is about games and game reviews, so when a user tries to make a review for a game this process will be triggered and the admin will be looking at the review.

+The integration has not yet been integrated into the main project which is the exam project.